magicsandbox-ai/magicsandbox/apps/Dev/README.md

-# magicsandbox.Develop
+# magicsandbox.Dev

-magicsandbox.Develop helps you create and publish Magic Apps.
+magicsandbox.Dev helps you create and publish Magic Apps.
 It includes:

 - A code editor to develop and configure your App
 - An automated and preconfigured build process using esbuild and Tailwind